lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 - Assign it to someone (like yourself)
 - [Optional] Update the description with how you plan to solve the issue

+## How to use Git

+This developer guide will show how to do it with the terminal.
+You can do all these commands directly in VSCode by entering `Ctrl+Shift+P` or `Cmd+Shift+P` and typing what you want to do, like `Create branch`.

+Git is a version control system that enables collaborative development and effective code managment.
+In Git there are three main areas or directories that represent different stages of your project.
+- Working directory: The working directory is where you actively make changes to your files.
+- Staging Area: In this area you have marked a modified file to be included in the next commit.
+- Local Repository: This area is the copy of the repository that is on your own computer.
+- Remote Repository: This area is hosted on platforms like GitLab.
+It serves as the central location where all commited changes are stored and where team members can collaborate.

+Here is a brief list of essential Git commands (Remember all these commands are integrated in VSCode and can you that instead of the terminal):
+- `git add <file-name>`.
+Stages a file for commit.
+This means a file goes from the working directory to the staging area.
+- `git add -all`: Same as above, just adds all the modified files to the staging area (useful when you want to commit all modified files)
+- `git commit -m "Your commit message"`: This commits all staged files into the local repository.
+- `git push`: Pushes your local repository to the remote repository so everyone can see it. \
+When you push from a branch for the first time, you may need to set a upstream branch (remote copy), just follow what the terminal says.

 ## Branching